NNPDF/pineappl/docs/cli-tutorial.md

 5. Which program/generator was used to produce this grid?
 What version?
 6. Which runcards were used, which parameter values?

-The subcommand that'll answer all these questions is `info`.
-This will get you access to what we call *metadata* (the data describing the interpolation grids):
+The subcommand that'll answer all questions is `info`.
+It gives you access to what we call *metadata* (the data describing the interpolation grids):

     pineappl info --show LHCB_WP_7TEV.pineappl.lz4